awpala/my-omscs-notes/cs-6200/01-P1L2-introduction-to-operating-systems.md

   * embedded
   * ultra high-end mainframes

-Since desktop and embedded systems are the most commonly used and use the most recent operating systems technology, they wil be the focus of discussion.
+Since desktop and embedded systems are the most commonly used and use the most recent operating systems technology, they will be the focus of discussion.
   * desktop
     * Microsoft Windows
     * UNIX-based